walterpalladino/godot-spawner/README.md

 - Allows multiple groups of multiple prefabs to instantiate
 - Randomize scale and rotation for every instance
+- Allows set altitude range for spawning each group

 ## Features pending